West Kent College (2014)

-North Kent College is a further education and higher education college in Kent, England founded in 2014.
-Its campus in Tonbridge offers numerous courses and qualifications at many levels, from GCSEs and A-levels to vocational routes such as BTEC or NVQ/VRQ Diplomas to work-based Apprenticeships and Degree programmes, validated by the University of Kent, University of Greenwich and Canterbury Christ Church University.
+North Kent College is a further education and higher education college in Kent, England, founded in 2014.
+Its campus in Tonbridge offers numerous courses and qualifications at many levels, from GCSEs and A-levels to vocational routes such as BTEC or NVQ/VRQ Diplomas to work-based apprenticeships and degree programmes, validated by the University of Kent, University of Greenwich and Canterbury Christ Church University.

-The College's facilities include a 300-seat theatre, fine art, fashion, graphic design and photography studios and darkrooms, television and radio studios, music recording studios, professional training and demo kitchens and purpose-built motor vehicle engineering and construction workshops.
+The College's facilities include a 300-seat theatre, studios and darkrooms for fine art, fashion, graphic design, and photography, television and radio studios, music recording studios, professional training and demo kitchens, as well as purpose-built motor vehicle engineering and construction workshops.

 History

-The original West Kent College institution operated in Tonbridge, Tunbridge Wells, Crowborough and Sevenoaks.

-The Tonbridge campus was redeveloped in the 2000s.
-Crowborough and Sevenoaks closed in 2006.
+The original West Kent College operated in Tonbridge, Tunbridge Wells, Crowborough, and Sevenoaks.
+The Tonbridge campus was redeveloped in the 2000s, while the Crowborough and Sevenoaks campuses closed in 2006.

 It merged into K College in 2010.
 K College operated across 6 campuses, at Jemmett Road and Henwood in Ashford, Dover, Folkestone, Tonbridge and Royal Tunbridge Wells.

 It was subsequently split in 2014, after sustaining a large amount of debt.
 It was split into two units from 1 August that year: